 You will need to pass the Public Charge Test to get a Family Green Card.
 To do this, you will need to fill out some additional paperwork.
 When you file your Form I-485, you must also file Form I-944, the “Declaration of Self-Sufficiency.”
 If you’re applying from outside the United States, you must file Form DS-5540, Public Charge Questionnaire, along with your DS-260 application.
 These two forms collect information about your education, employment history, finances, insurance, and past benefits you may have received.
 USCIS and the National Visa Center use this information to determine whether you are likely to depend on government benefits in the future.
 If they believe that you are more likely than not to use public benefits in the future, they will probably reject your application.

 The Public Charge Test is a very complex calculation of various factors about your financial history and future ability to work.
 Many immigrants and even lawyers are confused about calculating Public Charge risk, and this confusion has caused application denials that could probably have been avoided.

 Now that you understand five of the most common reasons that the U.S. government denies Family Green Card applications, you can take steps to give your application a better chance for approval.
-When you’re ready, we can help you prepare your Family Green Card application for free with our simple web application.
-We’ll guide you through the process from start to finish to help you avoid being denied for one of the reasons above.

 How long does it take to get a Family Green Card in 2020?